VaniaTominc/GA-Project-04/README.md

 + ### Backend

-As I worked on my project alone and knew that I wanted my online shop to be as close as possible to a real online shop, I first decided to build a back-end.
+As I worked on my project alone and knew that I wanted my online shop to be as close as possible to a real online shop, I first decided to build a back end.
 From the outset, I knew what type of relationship I wanted between the main app ```truffles.py``` and others.

-In the end, the folders of different apps on the back-end look like the below picture, and each folder has a similar structure to the truffle folder.
+In the end, the folders of different apps on the backend look like the below picture, and each folder has a similar structure to the truffle folder.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/83227280/130604586-1267c5b8-6e6c-40da-9848-17a46b45090f.png">